-Ah, but if we're not sure where "there" even is, how can we take even a single step toward it?
+Ah, but if we're not totally sure where "there" even is, how can we take a single step toward it?
 Which brings us to the vital step of clarifying goals.
 Although some may find that "exercise" considerably less than a free ride, at this stage of our lives we may also find that the sooner that "ride" begins, the better.

 too late to be, do, or have some of those things you’ve been putting